Novatopo/novatopo-guidelines/react/README.md

   [anti-pattern]: https://facebook.github.io/react/blog/2015/12/16/ismounted-antipattern.html

 ## Project Structure
-**Rules :**

-- PascalCase for all folders who have a React components.
-And all files must start with the folder name.
+- Use PascalCase for all directory who have a React components.
+All files inside this directory have to start with the directory name
+> Why?
+This rules improve clarity.
+You'll be able to find easily a component

-- Extension must be .jsx
+- React component files extension must be .jsx
-- index.js
+> Why?
+We decided to adopt .jsx extension to separate quickly know if a file export a React component

+- Each React component must have to index.js on the same level.
+Index.js have to import and export the React component
+> Why?
+To be able to import directly the folder instead of import specific file

-- Components must be singular
+- Component names must be singular

+- Don't use number inside component name.
+Replace ~~Button2 by something more clear **ButtonWithImage*
+> Why?
+Favor explicit name to improve readability

-- All component folder must have two files :
+- All component directory must have this structure

-  - ComponentName.jsx
+    ComponentName.jsx
-  - A test file (even if empty) like ComponentName.test.js
-  - index.js (Must contain `export { default } from './ButtonText'`

-  Example :
+    ComponentName.test.js
+    ComponentName.style.js
+    index.js

+###### Directory structure

-  - Button/
+    Button/
-    - ButtonText/
+      ButtonText/
-      - ButtonText.jsx
+        ButtonText.jsx
-      - ButtonText.test.js
+        ButtonText.test.js
-      - index.js
+        index.js
-    - ButtonFloat/
+      ButtonFloat/
-  - Card/
+    Card/
-    - CardActivity/
+      CardActivity/
-    - CardMember/
+      CardMember/
-  - ~~Views/~~
-    - ~~Activity~~

-- No Number in a name Like ~~Button2 or Card2~~

-**File structure :**
+###### NextJS app structure

     root/app/

-- components (Contains all reusable components)
+      components (reusable components)
-- containers
+      containers
-  - commons (Independent containers like Header or  Footer)
-  - layouts (Dependent containers like Flex or Grid)
+        commons (independent containers like Header or Footer) layouts (dependent containers like Flex or Grid) layers (layers like MesoLayer)
-  - layers (Layers like MesoLayers)
-- pages (All pages)
+      pages
-- config
+      config
-  - constants (All independant constant like routes)
+        constants (independent constant like routes)
-  - libs (Config for libs like Google Map or Apollo)
+        libs (libs config)
-- static (All statics files like images, fonts, ...)
+      static (statics files like images, fonts...)
-- styles (All globals styles)
+      styles
-  - themes (Theme like normal or dark mode)
+        themes (Theme like normal or dark mode)